YTReviveMe/UnleashedRecomp-uwp/docs/BUILDING.md

 ## 4. Build the Project
 ### UWP
-Note: Make sure to update imgui & XenonRecomp to worleydl's `xenon-uwp` branches.
-If you run into issues with fltused see the patch in this folder (we don't actually use the produced SDL2.dll in the UWP executable but we need it to build successfully!)

 1. Use cmake with clang preset of your choice inside of VS Native Command prompt
 2. Build project and copy required artifacts to `uwp/deps/` folder, see README inside deps folder for more info.
 3. Build UWP solution in vs2022